AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Staying with Existing Architecture

-If these features aren't important to you, you can stick with your existing account.
+If these features are not important to you, you can stick with your existing account.
 There is no added cost for keeping your existing account, and we will continue supporting those accounts with no changes.